Freddie Gershon: Career

-Gershon's clients included film director Michael Ritchie, choreographer Ron Field, playwright Tom Eyen, rock band Chicago, drummer Pete Best, and writer Shel Silverstein.
+Gershon's clients include film director Michael Ritchie, choreographer Ron Field, playwright Tom Eyen, rock band Chicago, drummer Pete Best, and writer Shel Silverstein.

 In 1976, Gershon became Robert Stigwood's partner in RSO Records, which he represented on landmark concert tours, including the Broadway production and film Jesus Christ Superstar, as well as Eric Clapton, the Bee Gees, and the financing of Tommy the film.

-Later, Gershon partnered with CBS and Allan Carr to produce a breakthrough album for Plácido Domingo, Goya: A Life in Song, as well as the Broadway show, La Cage aux Folles.
+Later, Gershon partnered with CBS and Allan Carr to produce an album for Plácido Domingo called Goya: A Life in Song, as well as the Broadway show, La Cage aux Folles.
 He also produced Evita, Saturday Night Fever, Grease, and Gallipoli.

 Since 2018, Gerson has been co-chairperson of Music Theatre International (MTI), which licenses amateur rights to Broadway shows.
 At MTI, Gershon developed the Broadway Junior Program, which brings art, theater, dance, and music to children.

 Gershon's book Sweetie, Baby, Cookie, Honey, is a roman a clef novel about the music industry of 1960s through 1980s.

 After Freddie and Myrna Gershon in 2013 tracked the effects of a musical theater program for autistic children, the couple executive produced a 2014 documentary profiling the program, titled Spectrum of Hope, directed by Danny Mendoza.

 Gershon's latest project is Broadway Senior, which adapts shows, such as Into the Woods, for senior citizens.